paddy-seismic/retreat/README.md

 ### 2. *Archive* mode using data from FUTUREVOLC

 The second example uses archive data from the 2014 eruption at B&aacute;r&eth;arbunga volcano/Holuhraun in Iceland, collected as part of the FUTUREVOLC project.
-Several hours of data from the UR array between 00:00 and 08:00 UTC on 03 September 2014 are included with the distribution.
+Several hours of data from the UR array between 00:00 and 08:00 UTC on 03 September 2014 are included with the distribution in the *example_data* folder.
 This corresponds to part of the time period analysed in [Eibl et al., (2017a)](https://doi.org/10.1038/ngeo2906).
 The map below (taken from  [Eibl et al., (2017b)](https://doi.org/10.1002/2016JB013892) shows the location of the seven station UR array in Iceland, relative to the erupted lava flow field in Holuhraun (red) and Bárdarbunga volcano (B, black dot)

 ![UR-array-map](doc/UR-array-map.png)
 <!--<p align="center">-->